 - Having money or other things taken or damaged by students who bully

 - Racial bullying

 - Cyber bullying (via cell phone or internet)

 Make a Plan- Notice of Harassment

-Make a plan with your child is to how to deal with a bully if your child is willing.
-First you want your child to be able to stand up for themselves to the best of their ability, which means standing up straight literally, then saying what he or she doesn’t like about what the bully is doing, and what they want them to do differently.
+Making a plan with your child is how to deal with a bully if your child is willing.
+First you want your child to be able to stand up for themself to the best of their ability, which means standing up straight literally, then saying what he or she doesn’t like what the bully is doing, and what they want them to do differently.
 This gives the bully a chance to stop on his or her own.
 If they don’t, then you have to take things a step further.

 Possible Signs of a Child Being Bullied